Orange stars

 Diverticula are thought to be caused by spasms of the muscular layer of the intestine.
 The resulting pressure that these spasms exert on the intestinal contents causes a part of the wall to bulge at a point of weakness, usually near to where an artery penetrates the muscular layer of the large intestine.
 An increase in the thickness of the muscular layer is a common finding in the sigmoid colon of people with diverticulosis.

-The cause of a giant diverticulum is unclear.
+The cause of a giant diverticulum is not known.

 Symptoms of Diverticulosis of the Large Intestine